-Abruptly changing the subject, someone emailed me last night about the post I did in December in regards to Christine, the blogger whose husband gunned she and her teenaged son down, then killed himself.
+Someone emailed me last night about the post I wrote back in December in regards to Christine, the blogger whose husband gunned her down, then killed himself.
 Leaving behind three young children.

 It’s like staring at a gaping hole wondering if you’re going to get sucked into its vortex.
 Fear by proxy.
 It’s not only unsettling, but it brings back all kinds of fears that you barely keep tamped down as it is.

-Or you find yourself in a crowd and your heart is pounding so hard you can’t remember where you parked the car.
-And you think everyone must hear it.
-That all eyes are on you as you begin to feel much like a deer in the headlights.
+Or you find yourself in a crowd and your heart is pounding so hard you can’t remember where you parked your car.
+You think everyone must hear it, the pounding in your chest.

 You are never the same.
 Not after months.
 Not after years.